 The West Virginia Human Trafficking Task Force is chaired by the United States Attorney Offices from the Northern and Southern District of West Virginia.
 The task force is comprised of federal, state and local law enforcement officers, service providers, victim advocates, educators, and representatives of the West Virginia Attorney General’s Office, among others.
-The task force meets on a quarterly basis, rotating meeting locations between the southern and north central regions of West Virginia.
+The task force meets bi-annually, rotating meeting locations between the southern and north central regions of West Virginia.

 Task force subcommittees include (1) investigations; (2) victim services; (3) training and awareness; and (4) data collection and analysis.